How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Growing the squash is only half the job.
 Curing is what turns it from an autumn harvest into a proper winter store-cupboard crop.

-Curing just means leaving harvested squash somewhere warm, dry, and airy so the skin and stem can harden before storage.
+Curing means leaving harvested squash somewhere warm, dry, and airy so the skin and stem can harden before storage.
 This helps the fruit keep better and reduces the risk of rot.

 In an ideal year, you might leave ripe squash in the sun for a short spell after harvest.
-In the UK, that is not always realistic, especially if autumn turns wet or cold.
-So use whatever warm, dry, airy space you have.
+In the UK, that is not always realistic, especially if autumn turns wet or cold, so use whatever warm, dry, airy space you have.

 Good curing spots include: